-Our cybersecurity management system is modeled on the global standard for risk assessment, International Organization for Standardization ("ISO") 27001, and incorporates relevant standards, laws, and guidance from ISO 27002, the NIST CSF, and the 23 NYCRR 500 cybersecurity regulation, along with global and domestic privacy regulations such as the European Union's General Data Protection Regulation ("GDPR"), Brazil's Lei Geral de Proteção de Dados Pessoais ("LGPD"), and the California Consumer Protection Act ("CCPA").
+Our cybersecurity management system is modeled on the global standard for risk management, International Organization for Standardization ("ISO") 27001, and incorporates relevant standards, laws, and guidance from ISO 27002, the NIST CSF, the 23 NYCRR 500 cybersecurity regulation, and the European Union's General Data Protection Regulation ("GDPR").
+The GDPR also forms the foundation for much of the international data protection regulations we follow.
 Additionally, we track and comply with regional regulations in accordance with local regulatory and legal requirements.